-PS: There are three options for you to choose: “Copy without resize partition”, “Fit partitions to entire disk” and “Edit partitions on this disk”.
+PS: There are three options for you to choose: “Clone without resize partition”, “Fit partitions to entire disk” and “Edit partitions on this disk”.

 Read the pop-up Note about how to boot after clone or migration seriously and remember it.
 Then click “Finish”.

 Step 6.
 You will return to main menu.
 Please check the pending operation and click “Apply” > “Proceed” to perform this operation.

 Reboot is required as the operation has to be completed under PreOS mode.

 Enter BIOS to set SSD as the first boot option.

 If the destination disk is GPT style and your machine doesn’t support EFI/UEFI boot mode, you’d better convert GPT into MBR before cloning.

 You can resize partition after cloning if you are not satisfies with the partition of SSD.